xPXpanD/PixelmonBroadcasts/README.md

 Latest sources will be here for the time being, most likely in a broken state.
 Check releases for runnable code.

-If you have any suggestions, shoot me a message on the Pixelmnon Discord.
+If you have any suggestions, shoot me a message on the Pixelmon Discord.
 You can find an active invite below:

 https://pixelmonmod.com/